ElMassimo/oj_serializers/README.md

 Should only be used when migrating from Active Model Serializers, as it's slower and can create confusion.

-Instead, use `object_attributes` for model methods, and the inline `attribute` for serializer attributes.
+Instead, use `attributes` for model methods, and the inline `attribute` for serializer attributes.
 Being explicit makes serializers easier to understand, and to maintain.

 Please refer to the [migration guide] for more information.